696GrocuttT/ha-solcast-solar/info.md

 ### Changes

+v3.0.7
+- **users upgrading from v3.0.5 or lover, need to delete the 'solcast.json' file in the HA>config directory to stop any errors**
+-renamed sensors with the prefix "solcast_" to help naming sensors easier

 v3.0.6
+- **users upgrading from v3.0.x need to delete the 'solcast.json' file in the HA>config directory**
 - fixed lots of little bugs and problems.
 - added ability to add multiple solcast accounts.
 Just comma seperate the api_keys in the integration config.
 - remained API Counter to API Left. shows how many is remaining rather than used count.